How much do evaluations cost?

 What are some advantages of private pay evaluations?

-You are likely to have very little control over the experience—decisions about care will be in the hands of the insurance company which is not always in your best interest.
+You will have control over the experience —decisions about care will not be in the hands of the insurance company.

-You may have to accept an evaluator who does not have the proper depth/breadth of expertise to match your questions and concerns.
+You will not have to accept an evaluator who does not have the proper depth/breadth of expertise to match your questions and concerns.

 Evaluations done by schools do not provide a medical diagnosis and do not include recommendations for anything except educational interventions.

 School psychologists are master-level clinicians who do not have training in personality/neuropsychological measures and have limited (i.e., very narrow) training in test interpretation.

 Evaluations done by schools may be done in pieces by several different professionals so parents don’t get a synthesized, comprehensive understanding of how to help their child.

 A private evaluator provides objective recommendations that are not biased by the school or school district.